madef/docs-advanced-importer/docs/en/00_Getting_Started.md

 ## 2. Activate the Smart Cron

 The smart cron simulate an unix cron.
+It allows to execute tasks each minutes.

 **The activation can only be done from your processing environment.**